the-turing-way/the-turing-way/chapters/open_science.md

 - *Open data (should link to any chapter we write on data)*
   - *How to do it well*
     - *Include metadata*
-  - *Obstacles to openness, confidentiality, commercial aspects etc*
-- *Open software*
-  - *How to do it (well)*
-    - *Version control, include open workflow/notebooks here*
-    - *Readme including setup instructions.
-Wrap rage, I like this idea, anger at difficulty accessing things, wikipedia has an article*
-    - *License*
-    - *Think about dependencies*
-- *Open access*

 ---